Trainings, CPD and Workshops

 e) Personal qualities required are: maturity and psychological robustness commensurate with training as a therapist; self-awareness and ability for self-reflection; commitment to self-development; ability to critically reflect, analyse and evaluate; ability to self-motivate; empathy, sensitivity and awareness in relation to others.

-There are currently four post-graduate DMP training programmes in the UK, all of which are recognised by ADMP UK.
-These courses are located in Bristol, Derby, and London.
+There are currently three post-graduate DMP training programmes in the UK, all of which are recognised by ADMP UK.
+These courses are located in Derby, and two in London.